sarahphiri/web_services_coursework/README.md

 ## 6 Run the frontend

-Navigate to the frontend directory.
+Navigate to the frontend directory (open a new terminal window while the backend is still running)

 ```bash
 cd travel-without-barriers-frontend